ibara/oksh/README.md

 A C99 compiler is the easiest way to ensure that `oksh` will build correctly.
 Please see the list of C compilers above for a list of known working compilers.

+Though not required, the `ncurses` library will be used for screen clearing routines if the library is found during the `configure` stage.
+This can be turned off by the user by passing the `--disable-curses` flag to `configure`.

 A `configure` script that produces a `POSIX` `Makefile` is provided to ease building and installation and can be run by:
 ```